Resilience & Error Handling

 {

-// Default: 3 attempts with 500ms delay between retries
+// 3 attempts with 500ms delay between retries

 opt.SetDefaultRetryPolicy(new LinearRetryPolicy(3, TimeSpan.FromMilliseconds(500)));